Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Related results in asymptotically flat Riemannian three-manifolds

 In this section, we give an overview of the strategies used in the works of L.-H.~Huang \cite{Huang}, of S.~Ma \cite{Ma}, and of C.~Nerz \cite{Nerz}.
-We compare these strategies to the methods used and developed in this paper. \\ \textbf{The work of L.-H.~Huang} \cite{Huang}.
+We compare these strategies to the methods used and developed in this paper. \\ Let $(M,g)$ be a connected complete Riemannian three-manifold that is $C^3$-asymptotically flat.\\ \textbf{The work of L.-H.~Huang} \cite{Huang}.
 L.-H.~Huang has established Theorem \ref{existence thm nerz} under the additional assumption that $(M,g)$ satisfies the Regge-Teitelboim conditions in \cite{Huang}.
-To construct the asymptotic foliation by constant mean curvature spheres, L.-H.~Huang argues in two steps: First, the sphere $S_{\xi,\lambda}$ is perturbed to a surface $\tilde \Sigma_{\xi,\lambda}$ with $\operatorname{proj}_{\Lambda_0^\perp}H(\tilde \Sigma_{\xi,\lambda})=O(\lambda^{-1-2\,\tau})$; see \cite[Lemma 3.2]{Huang}.
+To construct the asymptotic foliation by constant mean curvature spheres, L.-H.~Huang argues in two steps.
+First, the sphere $S_{\xi,\lambda}$ is perturbed to a surface $\tilde \Sigma_{\xi,\lambda}$ with $\operatorname{proj}_{\Lambda_0(S_{\xi,\lambda})^\perp}H(\tilde \Sigma_{\xi,\lambda})=O(\lambda^{-1-2\,\tau})$; see \cite[Lemma 3.2]{Huang}.
 This improves the estimate \eqref{MC expansion}.
-The Regge-Teitelboim conditions ensure that certain error terms arising in this perturbation are sufficiently small; see \cite[(3.6)]{Huang}.
+The Regge-Teitelboim conditions ensure that certain error terms arising in this perturbation are small; see \cite[(3.6)]{Huang}.
 Second, the spheres $\tilde \Sigma_{\xi,\lambda}$ are perturbed to obtain a constant mean curvature sphere $\Sigma(\lambda)$; see \cite[Theorem 3.1]{Huang}.
 L.-H.~Huang observes that this second perturbation is obstructed unless $m\neq 0$ and $\xi\approx \lambda^{-1}\,C$, where $C$ is the Hamiltonian center of mass; see \cite[(3.17)]{Huang}.
-We remark that \eqref{improved estimate} provides a reason for this obstruction.
-Note that Theorem \ref{com thm} follows as a corollary from the construction. \\ To establish uniqueness, L.-H.~Huang first derives curvatures estimates for large stable constant mean curvature spheres $\Sigma\subset M$ satisfying \eqref{huang pinch} and proves a result similar to Lemma \ref{distance comp}; see \cite[Corollary 4.11]{Huang}.
+We remark that \eqref{improved estimate} provides a geometric explanation for this obstruction.
+Note that Theorem \ref{com thm} specified to the case where $n=3$ follows as a corollary from the construction. \\ To establish uniqueness, L.-H.~Huang first derives curvatures estimates for large stable constant mean curvature spheres $\Sigma\subset M$ satisfying \eqref{huang pinch} and proves a result similar to Lemma \ref{distance comp}; see \cite[Corollary 4.11]{Huang}.
 Using an argument analogous to but slightly coarser than that in the proof of Theorem \ref{uniqueness thm 2}, L.-H.~Huang obtains a preliminary estimate on the barycenter of $\Sigma$.
 This implies that $\Sigma$ is within the range of the implicit function theorem.
 It then follows from local uniqueness that $\Sigma$ belongs to the asymptotic foliation; see \cite[\S4.4]{Huang}. \\ \textbf{The work of S.~Ma} \cite{Ma}.
 The proof of Theorem \ref{Ma thm} by S.~Ma \cite{Ma} expands upon the method of J.~Qing and G.~Tian in \cite{QingTian}. \\ Let $(M,g)$ be asymptotically flat and suppose that $\{\Sigma_i\}_{i=1}^\infty$ is a sequence of stable constant mean curvature spheres $\Sigma_i\subset M$ with $\rho(\Sigma_i)\to\infty$ and $\rho(\Sigma_i)=o(\lambda(\Sigma_i))$ as $i\to\infty$.
 To begin with, S.~Ma notes that